Get Support

 View the Support and Reporting Options and Procedures and Medical and Legal Options pages for more information.

 Remember that aside from designated confidential resources, all CC employees are mandatory reporters (including RAs).
 This means that if you mention identifying details to an employee who isn't a confidential resource, they are legally obligated to report to the Title IX coordinator.
-If you don't want to start a Title IX process or aren't sure yet, speak to confidential resources like the Campus Advocate, a Chaplain, or the Counseling Center
+If you don't want to start a Title IX process or aren't sure yet, speak to confidential resources like the Chaplain, or the Counseling Center

 Confidential Resources